5.0 Rated

 So, Why Does Everything Feel So Hard?

 Here’s the thing though, it’s not a personal failing.
 Our brains are incredibly adaptive.
 For two years, they adapted to a world of threat and isolation.
 They learned that staying home was safe and that other people could be a risk.
 Now, we’re asking them to flip a switch overnight.
 It’s like trying to sprint a 100m dash after you’ve been sat on the sofa for a year.
 You’re going to feel it.
+Find a qualified therapist and book your first session whenever you feel ready.

 This can look like: